Let's face it, finding a PA to shadow is no easy task.

-I was dying to find a PA and pick their brain, learn about what they do, possibly shadow for a day or two.
+I was dying to connect with a PA and pick their brain, hear about everything they did, and shadow for a day or two.

-But, the question is where do you start?
+But the question remains: where do you start?

-I have never met a PA who does not love to talk about their profession.
+I have never met a PA who does not like to talk about their profession.

-Many people still believe that a physician assistant is a stepping stone on a career path to a medical doctor.
+Many people still believe that a physician assistant is just a stepping stone on a career path to becoming an MD.
 I make it my personal goal to educate them otherwise.

-But we PAs are busy people, and as much as we love to share information about our jobs and bathe in your abundant joy of our successes, we have patients to see, phone calls to make, insurance companies to haggle and a plethora of other daily tasks that require our attention.
+But we PAs are busy people, and as much as we love to share information about our jobs and bathe in your abounding joy of our successes, we have patients to see, phone calls to make, insurance companies to haggle, and a plethora of other daily tasks that require our attention.